Calculator

 How to identify the required values

-mA250 mA if fixed; use average effective mA for modulated protocols.For tube-current modulation, use a conservative average from dose/protocol data.
+mA250 mA if fixed; use average effective mA for modulated protocols.X-ray/CT values vary widely; use the protocol average or service report value.For modulated protocols, use a conservative average.

 Input Checklist